Hyperparameter Optimization in Machine Learning: Random Search

 \section{Random Search}

-Perhaps conceptually the simplest procedure for HPO, random search (RS) appears already considered in the 50' as a method for global optimization \citep{brooks1958discussion}.
-RS consists in repeatedly drawing hyperparameter configurations from a predefined distribution $\hpoap$ over $\Lambda$ and it is readily parallelized.
-The incumbent solution after $K$ trials is given by
+Random search (RS) was already considered in the 1950s as a method for global optimization \citep{brooks1958discussion}.
+It is perhaps the conceptually simplest procedure for HPO.
+RS consists in repeatedly drawing hyperparameter configurations from a predefined distribution $\hpoap$ over $\Lambda$, and it is readily parallelized.
+The solution after $T$ trials is given by

-where the trial points $\lambda_i$ are drawn i.i.d. from $\hpoap.$ While in GS the total number of trial points is predetermined, one may keep on executing RS indefinitely.
-Termination conditions might involve approximate convergence checks, like lack of improvements after a certain amount of trials, or, much more frequently in HPO, after a budget is exhausted (see Section \ref{sec:hpo-practical}).
+where the trial points $\lambda_{1},\dots,\lambda_{T}$ are drawn i.i.d. from $\hpoap\in\mathcal{P}(\Lambda)$.
+While in GS the total number of trial points is predetermined, one may keep on executing RS indefinitely.
+Termination conditions might involve approximate convergence checks, like lack of improvements after a certain amount of trials, or after a given budget is exhausted (see Section \ref{sec:hpo-practical}).
 For instance, one may run RS for 12 hours.

-Even if in principle $\hpoap$ could be any distribution, when referring to random search for hyperparameter optimization, one typically implies the use of simple distributions (uniform or log-uniform distributions) that factorize independently along the configuration components, i.e. $\hpoap= \prod_{j=1}^m\hpoap_i$.
-For instance, if $\lambda$ contains, in order, a categorical choice between $K$ different neural architectures, the learning rate for stochastic gradient descent and a global dropout factor for regularization then $\hpoap$ could be set as
+In principle, $\hpoap$ could be any distribution.
+However, when referring to random search for hyperparameter optimization, one typically implies the use of simple distributions (e.g., uniform or log-uniform distributions) that factorize independently along the configuration components, i.e., $\hpoap= \prod_{i=1}^m\hpoapcomp{i}$.
+For instance, if $\lambdacomp{i}$ is a categorical choice between $N$ different neural architectures, then $\hpoapcomp{i}$ could be a categorical uniform distribution.
+Similarly, if $\lambdacomp{i}$ is the learning rate for stochastic gradient descent, then $\hpoapcomp{i}$ could be the log-uniform (or reciprocal) distribution on the interval $(10^{-5},10^{-1})$.

-where $\mathcal{U}\{\cdot\}$ and $\mathcal{U}(\cdot)$ are the discrete and continuous uniform distributions and $\mathrm{Log}\,\mathcal{U}(\cdot)$ is the log-uniform (or reciprocal) distribution on the indicated intervals.
-Using a distribution rather than a grid allows for a more natural treatment of a larger class of hyperparameters: RS does not require discretization of continuous spaces and also in principle allows also for distributions with non-compact supports.
+Using a distribution rather than a grid allows for a more natural treatment of a larger class of hyperparameters: RS does not require discretization of continuous spaces and also allows for distributions with non-compact supports.

 The second row of Figure \ref{fig:enter-label} shows uniform random samples with 4, 9 and 16 points on the unit square.